 Researching Different Ducati Monster Variants

 As we delve into the world of Monster variants, it’s critical to do an extensive and deep research.
-Each Ducati Monster pack distinctive traits, making this bike line as diverse as it is attractive.
+Each Ducati Monster packs distinctive traits, making this bike line as diverse as it is attractive.

 If we look at the engine variants, the Ducati Monster line offers a selection of air-cooled and liquid-cooled L-Twin engines.

-• Air-cooled engines provide a nostalgic, raw ride.
+- Air-cooled engines provide a nostalgic, raw ride.
 Notably, the Ducati Monster 796 and Monster 1100 are equipped with these.

 Horsepower is another key factor.
 For example, the Monster 821 has a decently robust 109 horsepower, while the Monster 1200 tops the range, offering 147 horsepower.
 Choose what matches your bike-power needs.